What Does a Data Engineer Do?

 Data engineer job profiles vary widely between companies.
 The scope of these roles depends largely on the size of the company, the maturity of its data operations, and the volume of data collected.

 - Small companies: A data engineer on a small team may be responsible for every step of data flow, from configuring data sources to managing analytical tools.
-In other words, they would architect, build and manage databases, data pipelines, and data warehouses—basically doing the work of a full-stack data scientist.
+In other words, they would architect, build and manage databases, data pipelines, and data warehouses—basically doing the work of a full-stack data scientist. (check out to know more about data science).

 - Mid-size companies: In a mid-sized company, data engineers work side by side with data scientists to build whatever custom tools they need to accomplish certain big data analytics goals.
 They oversee data integration tools that connect data sources to a data warehouse.
 These pipelines either simply transfer information from one place to another or carry out more specific tasks.